WORKPLACE RELIGIOUS DISCRIMINATION LAWYER

 Examples of lawsuits our firm has handled include:

-• A refusal to allow an employee to go on a work trip for a week because he wanted to observe Sabbath on Saturday
+• A refusal to allow an employee to keep the job because she could not work on Sundays• A refusal to allow an employee to go on a work trip for a week because he wanted to observe Sabbath on Saturday

 • Making multiple unkind comments and alleged jokes about a Muslim’s prayer practices